-The eastern edge of the property contains mapped aquifer recharge soils (Pomello sand) as shown on the USDA Soil Conservation Service Soils Survey map.
-Mapped topographic elevations indicate that the soils may consist of Type 3 Aquifer Recharge soils that have impervious area restrictions.
-The restrictions regarding development and impervious area can be found within Conservation Element Policy 10.2 and the Aquifer Protection Ordinance.
+The subject property contains mapped aquifer recharge soils (Tavares fine sand, 0 to 5 percent slopes; and Candler fine sand) as shown on the USDA Soil Conservation Service Soils Survey map.
+Mapped topographic elevations indicate the soils may consist of Type 3 Aquifer Recharge soils that have impervious area restrictions.
+A topographic survey should be completed prior to development to confirm elevations.
+The applicant is hereby notified of the development and impervious restrictions within Conservation Element Policy 10.2 and the Aquifer Protection Ordinance.